larrylawl/todolist/bugtest.md

 2. Destroy all
 	- Only shows when not in edit mode
 3. Tagging
+	- Toggle tags
-	- Multiple tags
+	- Toggle between tags
 4. Edit
-	- Edit on three boxes
+	- Edit on all boxes
 	- Edit -> Show (not hidden)
 	- Edit -> Tagging
 	- Edit -> Strike Through